 I am one of the founders of Folio Literary Management, LLC.
 I wanted to establish an agency that is forward-thinking and able to offer services that “traditional” literary agents don’t provide, so in 2006 I joined with my partners to establish Folio.

-Over the course of my career I’ve represented many successful books, including the New York Times bestsellers The Art of Racing in the Rain by Garth Stein, The Widow of the South by Robert Hicks, The Eighty Dollar Champion by Elizabeth Letts, Mockingbird by Charles Shields, and The Memory of Running by Ron McLarty.
+Over the course of my career I’ve represented many successful books, including the New York Times bestsellers The Art of Racing in the Rain by Garth Stein, the Pulitzer finalist The Show Child by Eowyn Ivey, The #1 New York Times bestseller The Eighty Dollar Champion by Elizabeth Letts, The Widow of the South by Robert Hicks, Mockingbird by Charles Shields, and The Memory of Running by Ron McLarty.
 I have also had the privilege of representing the critically acclaimed And So It Goes: Kurt Vonnegut, A Life by Charles Shields, In the Sanctuary of Outcasts by Neil White, Finn by Jon Clinch, Sacco & Vanzetti by Bruce Watson, and Enslaved by Ducks by Bob Tarte.
-My list is comprised of projects with unusual premises; books that offer up some new perspective on something I thought I already knew or never dreamed existed; and wonderful, character-driven novels.
-That’s what I’m looking for.
+My list is comprised of projects with unusual premises, books that offer up some new perspective on something I thought I already knew or never dreamed existed, and wonderful, character-driven novels.

 Some of the novels I represent include: